-We follow governmental principles on British Values throughout the University Centre, these are: Liberty, Justice, Democracy and Respect.
+We follow governmental principles on British Values throughout college, these are: Liberty, Justice, Democracy and Respect.
 Full details can be found on our website.

-At University Centre, Leeds we are proud of the social and cultural diversity of our community and see it as a strength that inspires innovation and creativity.
+At University Centre Leeds we are proud of the social and cultural diversity of our community and see it as a strength that inspires innovation and creativity.